chainable/chainable-api/README.md

 # ![Chainable Lib](http://i.imgur.com/TSWp83w.png)
 [![Build Status](https://travis-ci.org/bemobi/chainable.svg?branch=master)](https://travis-ci.org/bemobi/chainable)

-A commons-chains clone with our flavor of modifications
+A commons-chains clone with steroids

 ## Overview
 ![ArchitecturalOverview](http://i.imgur.com/mWnohTV.png)
 We use [_apache commons-chains_](http://commons.apache.org/proper/commons-chain/) project in a platform at [Bemobi](http://code.bemobi.com.br/blog/) and at some point it become a pain to maintain a catalog with hundreds of lines.
-Here comes main idea behind the chained project, to improve configurability, maintenability, to be less verbose, to ease the integration between our chains codebase with Spring and give a few tweaks.
+Here comes main idea behind the chainable project, to improve configurability, maintenability, to be less verbose, to ease the integration between our chains codebase with Spring and give a few tweaks.

 Except from [_apache commons-chains_](http://commons.apache.org/proper/commons-chain/) project page:
->A popular technique for organizing the execution of complex processing flows is the ["Chain of Responsibility"](http://en.wikipedia.org/wiki/Chain_of_responsibility) pattern, as described (among many
->other places) in the classic "Gang of Four" design patterns book.
-Although the fundamental API contracts
->required to implement this design patten are extremely simple, it is useful to have a base API that >facilitates using the pattern, and (more importantly) encouraging composition of command implementations >from multiple diverse sources.
+>A popular technique for organizing the execution of complex processing flows is the ["Chain of Responsibility"](http://en.wikipedia.org/wiki/Chain_of_responsibility) pattern, as described (among many other places) in the classic "Gang of Four" design patterns book.
+Although the fundamental API contracts required to implement this design patten are extremely simple, it is useful to have a base API that >facilitates using the pattern, and (more importantly) encouraging composition of command implementations >from multiple diverse sources.

 In this scenario we have stateless commands executing logic and modifying the state of a context which will be shared along the chain.